Here’s a look at the life of Arnold Schwarzenegger, actor and former governor of California.

 October 2, 2003 - The Los Angeles Times publishes a story in which six women claim Schwarzenegger made unwelcome advances towards them in incidents dating from the 1970s to 2000.
 Schwarzenegger declares that most of the allegations are untrue but says that he apologizes “if I offended anyone, because that was not my intention.”
 Later, nine more women come forward with accusations.

 October 7, 2003 - Is elected governor of California.

 November 17, 2003 - Is sworn in as governor of California.

-December 08, 2003 - A Hollywood stuntwoman, Rhonda Miller, accuses Schwarzenegger of sexual harassment and files a lawsuit alleging defamation by the governor and his campaign staff.
-The suit is later dismissed by a judge.
+December 08, 2003 - Hollywood stuntwoman Rhonda Miller accuses Schwarzenegger of sexual harassment and files a lawsuit alleging defamation by the governor and his campaign staff.
+A judge later dismisses the lawsuit.